 Hairballs for dogs can also become dangerous if they cause a blockage in the digestive tract and become septic, disabling your dog’s normal digestion processes.

-What Should You Do If Your Dog Has Hairballs?
+What Should You Do If Your Dog Gets Hairballs?

-Your vet will be able to distinguish any obvious issues such as fleas, mites, fungus infections and other skin allergies.
-In treating the underlying cause of your dog’s itching and licking, the hairball issue will also be resolved in the long-term.
+Your vet will be able to distinguish any obvious issues such as fleas, mites, fungus infections, and other skin allergies.

 How to Prevent Hairballs in Dogs

 Prevention is always the best cure, and luckily dog hairballs are not a common problem, so you're unlikely to need to worry about them.